Downward transference of mice and universality of local core models: Introduction

-An extender model $W$ is {\bf universal} for extender models of size less than $\delta$ if and only if $W$ does not lose the coiteration with any extender model $N$ of size less than $\delta$, that is: Let $(\mcT,\mcU)$ be the pair of iteration trees corresponding to the terminal coiteration of $W$ with $N$, where $\mcT$ is on $W$ and $\mcU$ is on $N$.
+We say that $W$ is {\bf universal} for extender models of size less than $\delta$ if and only if $W$ does not lose the coiteration with any iterable $1$-small extender model $N$ of size less than $\delta$, that is: Let $(\mcT,\mcU)$ be the pair of iteration trees according to the uniqueness strategies corresponding to the terminal coiteration of $W$ with $N$, where $\mcT$ is on $W$ and $\mcU$ is on $N$.
 Then $\mcT,\mcU$ are of length less than $\delta$, there is no truncation on the main branch of $\mcU$, and the last model of $\mcU$ is an initial segment of the last model of $\mcT$. \end{definition}

 We also fix the following notation.
 Given a regular cardinal $\delta$, we let